Bigweevil/VickyWarAnalyzer/README.md

 5. Click "Read file" and see how terrible your wars have been.
 6. The analyzer will create a file called "paths.txt" in the jar directory.
 This stores the path to the last used save game directory.

+If you're having issues with the .jar file opening, "open with" "javaw" in your file directory.

 ### Screenshots
 All wars tab:
 ![alt text](http://i.imgur.com/pldQN5y.png "All wars tab")